Healthspan (company): Healthspan Leisure

 In 2004, Healthspan began to invest in the tourism industry in the Channel Islands, with the purchase and refurbishment of three hotels - the Braye Beach Hotel on Alderney, and the Fermain Hotel and the 37-room La Favorita in Guernsey - under the name of Healthspan Leisure.
 The company made it possible for tourists to book the hotels directly through their existing call centers.
 The same year, it also acquired Rockhopper Airlines, which flies from and within the Channel Islands to the United Kingdom and Europe, changing the airline's name to Blue Islands.
 While Healthspan was exploring the possibility of a sale in 2011, Healthspan Leisure was renamed as the Vista Hotels Group.

-Controversies
+Disputes

 In 2008, Healthspan was criticized by Sky News who asked a panel of experts to take the Nutriprofile, the company's dietary questionnaire, entering in a healthy diet.
 The experts felt that the company was suggesting more supplements than were actually needed.
 Healthspan responded that the "Recommendations on diet and lifestyle in the Nutriprofile are scientifically validated."

 Healthspan has also been criticized by the Advertising Standards Authority (ASA), who have made rulings against the company on several occasions for claims made about the company's products.